Cody-k/infrastructure_automation_toolkit/README.md

 ## Overview

-Production-tested automation for infrastructure operations.
+Automation for infrastructure operations.
 Patterns extracted from managing 7-node homelab with 11 containers and 6+ weeks continuous uptime.

 ## Features